Open-Scholarship-Strategy/site/index.md

 With this, one of the principle goals for this strategy is to create communities that reciprocally support each other through learning and training (e.g., via the [Open Science MOOC](https://eliademy.com/opensciencemooc)).
 These communities will have the best insight into real life barriers and how to overcome them, and will be able to identify new realities at the different hierarchical levels, which can then be incorporated into decision making processes.

 We note that, due to the diversity of actors and stakeholders and their views and practices, this strategy is not a consensus document.
 How the different aspects are prioritised is a matter of debate based on varying perspectives.
 Its effectiveness will be realised when individuals and communities can implement different parts of it as cultural norms develop and shift towards a more open state.

-Indeed, many view the progress of Open Scholarship in the last 2-3 decades as painfully insubstantive, a factor that might reflect a general lack of strategic thinking and implementation.
+Many view the progress of Open Scholarship in the last 2-3 decades as painfully insubstantive, a factor that might reflect a general lack of strategic thinking and implementation.

 We also note that this strategy can only be based on information which we as a collective have, and it remains highly likely that there are many initiatives, policies, and programs that we have inadvertently missed.
 As such, it is probable that there are strategies that we have missed or not even considered.
 Nonetheless, we have attempted to justify our strategy where possible using evidence and reasoning, the discussion of which can be found below the strategy in Section 5.